List of LoliRock episodes

-LoliRock is a French animated television series produced by Marathon Media and the Zodiak Kids.
+LoliRock is a French animated television series produced by Marathon Media.
 It was created by Jean Louis-Vandestoc and written by Madellaine Paxson.
 It first aired in France on 18 October 2014 on France 3, and has expanded to television channels in Europe.
 It has also been licensed worldwide, with an English dub released to Netflix on 1 May 2016.
 The LoliRock producers released the four episodes of season 2 on YouTube in December 2016.
 Netflix has released the English dub of the season 2 episodes on 5 January 2017.
 The second season was broadcast on France 4 in February with two episodes per weekday.

-Unfortunately, the series was cancelled after the two-part season two finale "Crowning Glory".
+In 2023, it was announced that a third season is in production.